-As part of Family Rights Group’s Young Parents Project, we are able to provide free, indirect advocacy support to 180 young parents (up to the age of 30) who have a child who is, or has been, involved with children’s services.
-Indirect advocacy support will be limited to a short term piece of work lasting up to 5 hours and can include:
+During Family Rights Group’s Young Parents Project, we were able to provide free, indirect advocacy support to 180 young parents (up to the age of 30) who have a child who is, or has been, involved with children’s services.
+This indirect advocacy support allowed for a short term piece of work lasting up to 5 hours to be carried out and often included:

-- Offering you detailed advice in an email
+- Offering the young parent detailed advice in an email

-- Providing a template letter for you to amend and send to children’s services
+- Providing a template letter for the young parent to amend and send to children’s services

-- Negotiating with children’s services by letter, email or telephone on your behalf.
+- Negotiating with children’s services by letter, email or telephone on behalf of the young parent.

-- At times, finds it difficult to work with services and professionals, and/or
+- Found it difficult to work with services and professionals at times, and/or

-- Feels that your age is viewed as a risk factor by children’s services.
+- Felt that their age was being viewed as a risk factor by children’s services.

-For more information about advocacy, take a look at the information on the Working with an advocate page.
+- Find out more about advocacy, by taking a look at the information on the Working with an advocate page

 If you are a social worker (or other practitioner) looking to arrange and fund direct advocacy support for a young parent, you will find information about Family Rights Group’s advocacy service here.